 The Sleeper Path Community Garden and Allotment is a lovely community garden and allotment near the centre of New Earswick in York.
 Children have compared it with Mr Bloom’s Nursery and The Secret Garden.
 We grow a large assortment of fruit, flowers and vegetables in our raised beds and polytunnel, have a pond and dipping platform, a living willow dome, a sandpit, a fairy dell and lots of seats.
 During the growing season, we sell our produce at the garden gate to help boost our funds.

-Andrew Cutts from Buglife/ Urban Buzz visited recently and said “The garden provides a haven for insect pollinators and is an exemplar for other community gardens.
+When Andrew Cutts from Buglife/ Urban Buzz visited us, he said “The garden provides a haven for insect pollinators and is an exemplar for other community gardens.
 The site is well managed yet appears wild, encouraging a variety of bees, butterflies and beetles.
 It is a delightful place to visit and relax amongst nature.”

 It is run by a local voluntary group called NEST (New Earswick Sharing Together).
 NEST encourages sharing by welcoming people to help care for the Sleeper Path Community Garden and Allotment, and by organizing other practical, communal, hands-on projects and activities for the benefit, enjoyment and recreation of the local community.